Moving in the rain.

 When moving in the rain, Consider Using Trash Bags to Wrap Your Items

-After packing things like clothes, instead of just hanging them on a garment rack, or just laying them in laundry baskets, consider wrapping them in a garbage bag to protect them from the rain.
+After packing things like clothes, instead of hanging them on a garment rack or laying them in laundry baskets, consider wrapping them in a garbage bag to protect them from the rain.

 It may be a good idea to have some shrink wrap handy if you are moving without movers, or use whatever household items you have to protect your items.
 Plastic wrap can work, so can bubble wrap.
 You will probably have bubble wrap on hand if you are moving.